Niliencoder/AdventOfCode2022/README.md

 The input files are in the resouces folder as a .txt.

-Note: I will update the the solutions if i come up with a better one
+Note: I will update the solutions if i come up with a better one